 - 5 peppercorns

-Place all ingredients, except the parsley, in the slow cooker and fill with water until bones and vegetables are covered.
+- Place all ingredients in the slow cooker and fill with cold water until bones and are just covered.

 - Secure the lid and set the slow cooker on low heat.
 Cook for 8 to 12 hours.